Monet’s Garden in Real Life!

 Our Visit to Monet’s Garden

 As with many other places we visit, Ken and I tried to be among the first ones there, determined to get some pictures before the crowd.
-However, since we enjoyed a leisurely breakfast at our amazing hotel that morning, there was already a short line ahead of us when we arrived just before the opening time of 9:30 am.
+However, since we enjoyed a leisurely breakfast at our amazing hotel in Giverny that morning, there was already a short line ahead of us when we arrived just before the opening time of 9:30 am.
 That’s OK, I can deal with a few people! (or so I thought…)

 The first thing I notice about the garden is that it’s huge!
 The house and gardens are spread over one hectare (about 2.47 acres) and are separated into two distinct parts: the Clos-Normand with the pink plaster house, flower arches, and multiple garden paths; and the Water Garden across the street.
 The Water Garden is where you’ll find the famous Japanese Bridge and the water lilies that he painted so often!